-Contemporary digital evidence can be a nuisance to manage if attempted without the right technological tools.
+Contemporary digital evidence management can be a nuisance for law enforcement if attempted without the right technological tools.

 The proliferation of lenses in the digital era has created a range of practical issues for all industries handling digital evidence as part of their core operations.
 Law enforcement agencies now collect and collate evidence from a legion of digital sources to solve crime -- including drone video.
-Moreover, digital evidence examiners also have to retrieve information from various models of mobile phones (e.g. Android, Apple, and Blackberry), desktops, laptops, tablets, external storage devices, GPS locators, and various other electronic devices.
+Moreover, digital evidence examiners also have to retrieve information from various models of mobile phones, desktops, laptops, tablets, external storage devices, GPS locators, and various other electronic devices.

 The resulting mass of evidence necessitates investment in a high-performance, scalable digital evidence management system to effectively process, manage, and analyze the evidentiary data.

 Evidence storage dilemmas are also at the heart of digital evidence management, especially with the increasing implementation and use of body-worn cameras (BWCs) that generate vast evidentiary footage on a daily basis.